keithj/deoxybyte-gzip/README.txt

 implementation, both built on a set of lower-level zlib functions.

-Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than GNU gzip/gunzip, but not significantly so.
+Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than gzip/gunzip.
+The Gray-streams implementation is up to 30% slower than gzip/gunzip.

-Relative execution time:
+Relative execution time (SBCL 1.0.32 X86-64):

-                  gzip   deozybyte-gzip
+                  gzip   deoxybyte-gzip     gzip-stream
-  Compression      1.0             1.05
+  Compression      1.0             1.05            1.11
-Decompression      1.0             1.03
+Decompression      1.0             1.07            1.30

-Timings were taken compressing and decompressing a 1.4 Gb text file using GNU gzip/gunzip command line programs and the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1).
+Timings were taken compressing and decompressing a 1.4 Gb text file using gzip/gunzip command line programs, the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1) and the Gray streams classes using gz:stream-read-sequence/gz:stream-write-sequence methods.

-The Gray-streams implementation is currently considerably slower because it does not yet contain any optimized code for the more efficient sequence types (e.g. (simple-array (unsigned-byte 8))).

 This system is named with a deoxybyte- prefix because there are several existing Common Lisp packages using the gzip name and I don't